Hello everyone! 🙂

 I had the chance to ask Sarah a question during her panel talk with Clare Clifford from ‘Earthshock’ in the afternoon.
 The question was, “Would she have liked to have been in the ‘Doctor Who’ TV series for longer than she’d already been in?”
 Sarah said, “Yes, she would, since she was enjoying herself a lot on the series and would have liked to have stayed if she had her own way but wasn’t allowed to.”

+There was also Liza Goddard, who played Kari in ‘Terminus’, having her panel talk at the end of the event.
 I was saddened when the event was over, as I felt it went by so quickly.
 I wanted to see Sarah again, since I felt I hadn’t spent enough time chatting to her.
 At the time, I was doing my third year at Cardiff University.
 So I had to focus on finishing my degree before I could attend more conventions.

 The ‘Fifth Element’ event by Fantom Films from February 2010 is something that I look back on with fond, nostalgic memories.
 It was pretty exciting and nerve-tingling for me to meet my favourite ‘Doctor Who’ companion, Sarah Sutton who played Nyssa, as well as attend my first ‘Doctor Who’ convention ever.